piktaszuikis/wwwfs/README.md

 # Current state

 Implemented HTML parsing prototype using [QGumboParser](https://github.com/lagner/QGumboParser).
-Http client rewritten with Promis-like callbacks.
+Http client rewritten with Promise-like callbacks.
 Implemented cache and tests.
 By the look of it, everything works fine.

 ~~Everything works 95% of time.
 There is still probably a bug in caching or http client.~~